-The CONTRACTOR shall place only one (1) boulder at a time.
-Boulder placement shall not occur if the boulders cannot be controlled during placement.
-The CONTRACTOR is responsible for any physical damage caused to the boulders during transport and/or placement and will be required to replace damaged boulders at no additional cost to the COUNTY.
-The CONTRACTOR will correct the location of any boulder that is misplaced.
+All materials will be placed within the lines and grades shown on the Plans by a method selected by the CONTRACTOR.
+The method and means of placement is the CONTRACTOR's choice, but the method cannot result in a project violation of the plans and specifications.
+The CONTRACTOR shall submit the means and methods for material placement with their bid.
+The CONTRACTOR is responsible for any physical damage caused to the materials during transport and/or placement and will be required to replace damaged materials at no additional cost to the COUNTY.
+The CONTRACTOR will correct the location of any materials that are misplaced.